machin3boy/Lachesis/PyLachesis/README.md

 - `highest_observed` is a dictionary of validator:sequence key-value pairs which represents which validators this Event observes and what is the highest sequence of said validators.
 - `lowest_observing` is a dictionary with the format
     ```python
-    validator:{
+    validator : {
         "uuid": event.uuid,
         "sequence": event.sequence,
     }
     ```
-    which tracks which validators observe this Event along with their UUIDv4 and logical sequence.
+    which tracks which validators observe this Event at the lowest corresponding logical sequence of the observing validator's Event along with their UUIDv4.
 - `parents` is the list of parent UUIDv4s.
 - `visited` is a dictionary of which validators have been visited and at what sequence in order to track down cheaters.
 - `last_event` is a boolean which represents whether this is the the last Event of the associated validator.